mingik/play-java-akka-redis-pubsub/README.md

-About
+#About
 =====

-This webapplication uses Play framework, Akka and Redis pubsub feature.
+Play framework (Java) + Akka + Redis PubSub showcase.

+## Overview: Each GET request to /publish?message=hello endpoint will publish provided message value to
+Redis channel (configured in conf/application.conf).
+Each GET request to /display endpoint will display all messages received so far from the same Redis channel.
+Each GET request to /counter endpoint will start publishing messages to the same Redis channel every 10 seconds.

-RedisController creates RedisSupervisorActor instance (that in turn creates 10 RedisPublisherActors and 10 RedisSubscriberActors) and on each GET request to /publish endpoint it asks RedisSupervisorActor to publish the value of 'message' URL parameter to Redis channel (configured in application.conf).
+## Details: RedisController creates RedisSupervisorActor instance, that in turn creates 10 RedisPublisherActor
+and 10 RedisSubscriberActor instances.
+On each GET request to /publish endpoint RedisController executes a method that asks RedisSupervisorActor to publish the value of 'message' URL parameter to Redis channel.
 RedisSupervisorActor delegates this request to RedisPublisherActor instance chosen via round robin (it uses RoundRobin logic in Akka router).
 Also on each GET request to /display endpoint it asks RedisSupervisorActor to display all messages published to Redis channel so far.
 RedisSupervisorActor delegates this request to RedisSubscriberActor instance (round robin is used here as well).

+## Branches:

 Branch 'master' contains implementation where each instance of RedisSubscriberActor holds
 RedisListener (i.e. Redis subscriber) instance internally (note that it blocks additional